kimsagha/NLP_Topic_Extraction/README.md

 #### NER
 - Name Entity Recognition
 - Aim:
-    - Extract different types of entities from a text to understand what or who the text was about
+    - Extract different types of entities from a text to understand what or who the text is about

 #### RAKE
 - Rapid Automatic Keyword Extraction
 - Aim:
-    - Remove stopwords and use phrase delimiters to locate content bearing tokens
+    - Remove stopwords and use phrase delimiters to locate content bearing phrases

 #### LDA
 - Latent Dirichlet Allocation